Proliferating trichilemmal cysts

 0 images remaining

-Multiple partially calcified subcutaneous ovoid partially calcified masses of the scalp (hair-bearing portion)
+Multiple partially calcified subcutaneous ovoid masses of the scalp (hair-bearing portion).

 Proliferating trichilemmal cysts, also known as pilar cysts or tumours, are slow-growing lobulated masses most commonly found on the scalp of elderly women.
 They form from hair follicle.
 The cysts are smooth, mobile and filled with keratin, a protein component found in hair, nails, and skin.
 Because of keratin, they have soft tissue density (higher HU values than simple cysts).
 They may have coarse calcification.